koshka77/mfurin-vizstory/final_p2.md

 I typically read American Scientific journal monthly.
 I noticed a lot of topics related to global warming.
 I remember that years ago there was always winter in Pittsburgh.
 In the recent years summer have become hotter and winter have become warmer.

 I wanted to investigate this topic and use it for my digital story.
-I was wondering if I could fid enough data on this topic which would be publicly accessible.
-To my surprise I found a few website with data.
+I was wondering if I could find enough data on this topic which would be publicly accessible.
+To my surprise, I found a few websites with data.

 ### Drawing wireframe with crayons/pens

 I really appreciate this exercise.
 The fact that I spent some time drawing a few pictures with my son’s crayons and pens actually made me think thoroughly through the process holistically.
 I was planning to include fact sheets, first graph, second graph and mood boards to better tell the story.

 ### Getting Feedback from others

 This actually helped me see critically maps that I initially designed.
 I truly believed that they would help tell the story, but people found them quite confusing and not meaningful.
 Even though I am not a great artist, I liked my sketches of maps.

 Based on the feedback however I had to remove them from my revised work.
 People’s feedback helped me focus on what is central to my story and what needs to be added in order to make story more complete.

 ### My story in Shorthand